 If you want to sell your registration we suggest you approach a private dealer or advertise the registration for sale yourself.
 DVLA’s sales scheme is confined to selling it’s own previously unissued registrations.
 We do not endorse or recommend any particular individual or company.

-Lots remaining Unsold after a Live Auction are available to purchase for a short period of time.
+Lots remaining Unsold after a Venue Auction are available to purchase for a short period of time.

-For more information, please visit the Live Auction Unsold Lots page.
+For more information, please visit the Venue Auction Unsold Lots page.

 It is an offence to alter, re-arrange, or misrepresent a registration number.
 There is a maximium fine of £1000, and the registration number can be withdrawn without compensation.